-This Policy will be reviewed at least annually by the Head of Investments with the support of the Head of Compliance and submitted to the Board of Directors of the Company for approval in order to ensure that the Policy remains robust and fit for its purpose and/or in order to remain in compliance with legal and regulatory requirements as well as with any internal recommendations for improvement (e.g. Internal Audit recommendations, self-identified issues).
+Any material non-compliance with the Policy is escalated to the Head of Legal and Compliance.
+9.2 REVIEW OF THE POLICY This Policy will be reviewed at least annually by the CEO with the support of the Head of Legal and Compliance in order to:

+ensure that the Policy remains robust and fit for its purpose, remain in compliance with legal and regulatory requirements as well as with any internal recommendations for improvement (e.g. Internal Audit recommendations, self-identified issues), reflect any updates to the requirements of any applicable laws and regulations on ESG/sustainability matters and applicable to the activities of the Delegated Investment Managers.

+It will subsequently be submitted to the Board of Directors of the Company for approval.
 More frequent reviews can occur, whenever appropriate due any relevant circumstances (e.g. significant regulatory updates, indications from the industry or requirements by CBI, indications from gap analyses conducted for or by the Company, new national or international guidelines), or if required following the completion of any self-assessment performed by the Company in accordance with applicable legislation.